wrbl606/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 #### Validating PAT token via Python script

 If you are facing issues retrieving tickets in Qodo Merge with PAT token, you can validate the flow using a Python script.
-This following steps will help you check if the token is working correctly, and if you can access the Jira ticket details.
+This following steps will help you check if the token is working correctly, and if you can access the Jira ticket details:

-1) run `pip install jira==3.8.0`
+1. run `pip install jira==3.8.0`

-2) run the following script (after replacing the placeholders with your actual values):
+2. run the following Python script (after replacing the placeholders with your actual values):

-??? example "Python script to validate PAT token"
+??? example "Script to validate PAT token"

     ```python
     from jira import JIRA